Although we are still very young – we founded our company at the beginning of 2013 – our history started way before the name required emerged.

 So at this stage, the four core members were all freelancing full time, collaborating on projects, working with clients; all under the name of required+.

 Starting a company

-We all were registered as self-employed freelancer and required+ was just an umbrella, under which we would approach clients.
-Our clients didn’t exactly know who they were dealing with: The entity required+?
+We all were registered as self-employed freelancers and required+ was just an umbrella, under which we would approach clients.
+Our clients didn’t exactly know whom they were dealing with: The entity required+?
 The freelancer?

 That’s when we decided to form a company together.
-The four core member of us would be the founders of the new required gmbh (LLC) while the other members remained independent freelancers.
+The four core members would be the founders of the new required gmbh (LLC) while the other members remained independent freelancers.

 Over time, we realised that on most of our projects, it was just the four of us.
 The other members never really had time to collaborate because of their other jobs.
 We also realised that it’s a great risk to give people the opportunity to approach people in the name of required+, while not being responsible for the name.

 We came to the conclusion that the idea of this network (we refused to call us an agency, or a studio) didn’t really work out for us.